Abhinaba925/Abhinaba925/README.md

 I'm currently focused on developing and deploying solutions in these key areas:

 * **📈 Quantitative Finance:** Developing sentiment analysis models for financial news and backtesting algorithmic trading strategies based on the output.
-* **📡 Quantum-Enhanced Communication:** Finalizing a theoretical framework using Quantum Optimization and Spintronics to solve NP-Hard combinatorial problems in wireless communication systems.
+* **📡 Quantum-Enhanced Wireless Communication:** Finalizing a theoretical framework using Quantum Optimization and Spintronics to solve NP-Hard combinatorial problems in wireless communication systems.
 * **🧠 Core ML:** Exploring the frontiers of Natural Language Processing and Quantum-enhanced Machine Learning algorithms.

 ---